Jerick McKinnon: 2017 season

 McKinnon entered the 2017 season second on the depth chart behind rookie Dalvin Cook.
-After Cook tore his ACL in a Week 4 14–7 loss against the Detroit Lions, McKinnon remained second on the depth chart after being surpassed by Latavius Murray.
+After Cook tore his ACL in a Week 4 14–7 loss against the Lions, McKinnon remained second on the depth chart after being surpassed by Latavius Murray.
 On October 9, against the Chicago Bears, he had a season-high 95 rushing yards and a rushing touchdown in the 20–17 victory.
 On December 17, against the Cincinnati Bengals, McKinnon had seven receptions for 114 yards to go along with 24 rushing yards in the 34–7 victory.
 McKinnon finished the 2017 regular-season with a career-high 570 rushing yards and three touchdowns along with 51 receptions for 421 yards and two touchdowns.

 The Vikings made the playoffs and earned a first-round bye with the #2-seed.
 In the Divisional Round against the New Orleans Saints, McKinnon rushed for 34 yards and a touchdown while also catching three receptions for six yards in a miraculous 29–24 victory.
 In the NFC Championship against the Philadelphia Eagles, he had 40 rushing yards to go along with 11 receptions for 86 yards in the 38–7 loss.

 San Francisco 49ers

-2018 season

 On March 14, 2018, McKinnon signed a four-year, $30 million contract with the San Francisco 49ers.

-On September 1, 2018, McKinnon tore his ACL during a team workout, prematurely ending his season.
+On September 1, 2018, he tore his ACL during a team workout, prematurely ending his season.
 He was placed on injured reserve two days later.

-2019 season

 McKinnon suffered a setback from his knee surgery during training camp and was placed on season-ending injured reserve on August 31, 2019.
 Without McKinnon, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.

-2020 season

 McKinnon made his return to the NFL in Week 1 of the 2020 season against the Arizona Cardinals.
 He had three carries for 24 rushing yards to go along with three receptions for 20 receiving yards and one receiving touchdown in the 24–20 loss.
 During Week 2 against the New York Jets, McKinnon had a 55-yard run on a 3rd-and-31 situation.
 Overall, he finished the game with three attempts for 77 rushing yards (25.7 yards per carry) and a touchdown as the 49ers won 31–13.
 McKinnon scored a touchdown in the following two games to give him four consecutive games with a touchdown to start the season.
 Overall, McKinnon finished the 2020 season with 81 carries for 319 rushing yards and five rushing touchdowns to go along with 33 receptions for 253 receiving yards and one receiving touchdown.